KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Actions.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] replaces ``StandardKeyboardActionHandler`` with a **ProKeyboardActionHandler** that automatically registers emojis as you use them.
-This will automatically populate the "most recent" emojis category.
+[KeyboardKit Pro][Pro] injects a ``StandardKeyboardActionHandler/emojiRegistrationAction`` into the ``StandardKeyboardActionHandler``, that automatically registers emojis as you use them.
+This will automatically update the "most recent" emojis category in the emoji keyboard.

-> Important: If you have a custom action handler, make sure to inherit ProKeyboardActionHandler instead of StandardKeyboardActionHandler when you switch over to KeyboardKit Pro, otherwise your keyboard won't register the most recently used emojis.